Harry Cleaver: Education

 Cleaver began his undergraduate studies at Antioch College in 1962, graduating with a bachelor's degree in economics in 1967.
 At Antioch, Cleaver became involved in the American Civil Rights Movement and began his lifelong engagement with political activism.
 From 1964 to 1965, Cleaver studied abroad at the University of Montpellier where he engaged with the Union Nationale des Étudiants de France.
 In 1967, Cleaver enrolled at Stanford University to begin a PhD in economics.
 While at Stanford, Cleaver was active in the Anti-war Movement.
 As a student activist opposed to the Vietnam War, Cleaver protested the Stanford Research Institute's connection to the United States Department of Defense, which became the impetus for his dissertation research into the connections between the Green Revolution and social engineering.
 Cleaver's frustrations with mainstream economic theory during this period in his studies led him to embrace Marxism.

 Career

 Teaching

 In 1971, Cleaver was hired as an assistant professor at the Université de Sherbrooke in Montreal, Quebec where he taught for three years, finished his dissertation, and studied Québécois nationalism.
 From 1974 to 1976, Cleaver was a visiting assistant professor at the New School for Social Research in the department of economics.
-In 1976, Cleaver took a position in the economics department of the University of Texas at Austin where he taught for 36 years, retiring in 2012.
+In 1976, Cleaver was hired by the economics department of the University of Texas at Austin to teach Marxism.
+By his own account, the appointment came about in response to some three years of campaigning by graduate students in the departments of economics and government.
+He remained at the university for 36 years, retiring in 2012.
+For more than twenty years he taught an annual graduate course (Eco 387L) on Marxist theory based on the three volumes of Marx's Capital.